runtipi/runtipi-cli-go/README.md

 ## Runtipi CLI Go

-> Warning ⚠️: This is now under the runtipi organization and it will be maintained by the whole runtipi team.

 A reimplementation of the [Runtipi CLI](https://github.com/runtipi/cli) in the Go programming language with some imporevements and new features.

 <img src="screenshots/screenshot.png" width="457" height="296" />

-> Warning ⚠️: This is in early stages of development, I am trying to make this better than the official CLI and maybe just maybe make Nicolas use this versison
+> Warning ⚠️: This project is built and maintained by volunteers.
+There is no guarantee of support or security when you use it.
+While the system is considered stable, it is still in active development and may contain bugs.

+> Info ℹ️: Runtipi CLI Go is written in 100% Go, if you would like to help check out the issues section or our Discord server!
+>

 ### Why?

-Why am I building this?
-Two reasons, firstly I don't like rust and I think its a bad choice for the CLI so I want to build something better.
-Secondly, I just want to learn Go.
+We are just having fun with [Nicolas](https://github.com/meienberger) learning new languages and we thing Go is a better option for our CLI.

 ## Features

-The Runtipi Go CLI has all the official Runtipi CLI features and the following extra ones:
+The Runtipi Go CLI has all the official Runtipi CLI features and the following ones:

 - List app backups command (`./runtipi-cli app list-backups`)
 - Healthcheck command using the worker API
 - System readings from the worker API
-- Backup command\*
+- Backup command
 - List backups command (for runtipi)
 - Neofetch command (easter egg)
 - Automatic backup of the CLI before update

-\*I will not add a restore command due to the complexity of explaining users how to use it
+- Increased timeout on app commands to 5 and 15 minutes (for updates) to make sure it is the same as the dashboard timeout

 ### Installation

 To install the CLI you need to follow 4 simple steps.

-1. Download the latest version matching your system's arch from the [releases](https://github.com/steveiliop56/runtipi-cli-go/releases/) page.
+1. Download the latest version matching your system's arch from the [releases](https://github.com/runtipi/runtipi-cli-go/releases/) page.
 2. Put the CLI in your `runtipi` folder and rename it to `runtipi-cli-go`.
 3. Make it executable `chmod +x runtipi-cli-go`
 4. Start using it `sudo ./runtipi-cli-go start`